-In Figure 12, the significant tests for RH2m are presented in the same way as in Figure 6.
-It can be seen that both cases give a significant improvement, basically throughout the entire 24 hour forecasts compared with the reference, with an additional benefit in Exp3 (right panel).
+In Fig. 12, the significant tests for RH2m are presented in the same way as in Fig. 6.
+It can be seen that both cases give a significant improvement, basically throughout the entire 24-h forecasts, when compared with the reference, with an additional benefit in Exp3 (Fig. 12, right).

-Comparing the two experiments including radial velocities to each other, i.e. Exp1 and Exp3, it can be seen, in Figure 13, that there is a significant positive impact in Exp3 for forecast ranges up to 6 hours lead time.
+In comparing the two experiments including radial velocities with each other, that is, Exp1 and Exp3, it can be seen, in Fig. 13, that there is a significant positive impact in Exp3 for forecast ranges up to 6-h lead time.